joshuadavidnelson/disable-blog/readme.txt

 == Description ==

 A plugin to disable the blog functionality of WordPress (by hiding, removing, and redirecting).
 Useful when you want a WordPress site to remain static and hide blog-related elements from admin users.

-= This is a beta version, some aspects may still be in need of refining =

 Does the following: